0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 ## The ROM

 The ROM is a program written in zero-knowledge Assembly (zkASM) and contains all the instructions the main SM must execute.
 It is to the Polygon zkEVM what the EVM Interpreter is to Ethereum.
-Since the ROM is in fact analogous to computer memory, it is named with a well-known acronym that stands for **Read-Only Memory**.
+Since the ROM is in fact analogous to computer memory, it is named with a well-known acronym that stands for _Read-Only Memory_.

 The main SM can be viewed as a processor capable of interpreting a set of instructions, and the ROM as the memory containing the firmware.
 The term firmware here refers to a piece of low-level software that is infrequently subjected to changes.

 It is a piece of software, composed of a set of instructions, which implements a special EVM interpreter for Polygon zkEVM's L2 architecture.

 All EVM opcodes are interpreted in the ROM, as well as interpretation of batches and the execution logic of transactions.
-The ROM is therefore the interpreter of all opcodes to the Polygon zkEVM, allowing the main SM to execute Polygon zkEVM's L2 state transitions with Computational Integrity (CI).
+The ROM is therefore the interpreter of all opcodes to the Polygon zkEVM, allowing the main SM to execute Polygon zkEVM's L2 state transitions with _computational integrity_.

 !!!info
     In order to avoid any misunderstandings in the future, it is helpful to distinguish between the set of ROM instructions and EVM opcodes:

-    **ROM Instructions** &rarr; Set of instructions created and developed by Polygon to target a ”special” zero-knowledge virtual machine (main SM) that can execute computations with probable Computational Integrity (CI).
+    **ROM Instructions**: Set of instructions created and developed by Polygon to target a ”special” zero-knowledge virtual machine (main SM) that can execute computations with probable _computational integrity_.

-    **EVM opcodes** &rarr; Set of instructions designed to target the EVM, used to define smart contract’s computations.
+    **EVM opcodes**: Set of instructions designed to target the EVM, used to define smart contract’s computations.

 Although zkASM instructions and EVM opcodes are different types of instructions, the Polygon zkEVM's ROM contains a piece of code written in zkASM instructions to implement each EVM opcode.

 ## Public parameters

-Polygon zkEVM's proofs of Computational Integrity (CI) are zero-knowledge proofs.
+Polygon zkEVM's proofs of _computational integrity_ are zero-knowledge proofs.
 That is, the proofs do not reveal any information about the executed computations to effect the state transition.

 **How then is the L1 verifier smart contract enabled to verify the proofs?**

 The proofs are made verifiable by disclosing certain parameters pertaining to the executed computations.
-These are **public parameters** because they are in fact publicly disclosed.
+These are _public parameters_ because they are in fact publicly disclosed.
 Since the proof is derived from the actual execution of the computations being specified, verification of the proofs will not succeed if falsified parameters are used.

-These public parameters form part of the **data availability** of L2 batches, which is provided by the L1 contracts.
+These public parameters form part of the _data availability_ of L2 batches, which is provided by the L1 contracts.

 Here is a complete list of the public parameters;

-- `oldStateRoot`: the root of **old state** refers to the root of the Merkle tree representing the L2 State before the state transition was executed.
+- `oldStateRoot`: the root of _old state_ refers to the root of the Merkle tree representing the L2 state before the state transition was executed.

 - `newAccInputHash`: the new accumulating input hash is a unique cryptographic identifier of the batch whose execution is currently being proved and verified.
-And it is computed as the **Keccak256** digest of the quintuple;
+And it is computed as the _Keccak256_ digest of the quintuple;

     $$
     \texttt{oldAccInputHash},\ \texttt{batchHashData},\ \texttt{globalExitRoot},\ \texttt{timestamp},\ \texttt{msg.sender}.